HOME > COOKIES

 - In a medium bowl, combine the almond flour and sugar.

-- Add the egg whites and almond extract and mix together to form a smooth compact dough.
+- Whisk the egg whites and almond extract with a fork, then add to dry ingredients.
+Mix together to form a smooth compact dough.
 You can do this using a silicon spatula or electric hand mixer.